-In the event that the school unofficially withdrawals a student from school the School Director and/or Admissions Director must complete the Withdrawal Form using the last date of attendance as the drop date.
+In the event that the school unofficially withdrawals a student from school the Program Director must complete the Withdrawal Form using the last date of attendance as the drop date.
 This process is discussed in more detail in the Return to Title IV, HEA funds policy.